fbpx

 Recordkeeping

 Once your conversation has concluded, be sure to document this in a report (if you have an internal or external HR team, this is helpful to forward to them also).
-Summarise what was discussed, what conclusions were reached and any timelines for action items.
-This way, you can also track if the employee has taken necessary actions or if another conversation is required.
+Summarize the discussion, conclusions reached, and timelines for any action items.
+This allows you to track progress and determine if further conversation is needed.

 Business owners and leaders often need to do the ‘hard things’ and spearhead tough conversations with your team.
 By staying prepared, listening actively and developing communication and trust with every staff member, you’ll be on the front foot for tricky times.